dev-guy/geo/README.md

 Or:

-Geo is a Elixir/Phoenix application built with the Ash Framework that provides efficient geographic data management and search capabilities.
-The application focuses on country data management with high-performance caching and intelligent search functionality designed for user interfaces.
+Geo is an Elixir/Phoenix application built with the Ash Framework that provides efficient geographic data management and search capabilities.

-## Showcase
+## Why?

 This project might be useful if you're curious about the Ash Framework (version 3.5+) or if you're looking for slightly more advanced Ash usage like: